 UArizona Equivalent Course:

 ITAL Departmental Elective, Lower division.
-Tier 1 or Tier 2 Individuals & Societies.
+Tier 1 Traditions and Cultures or Tier 2 Humanities.